 The current Friends of Monument Preserve Board of Directors:

-President: Bill Normile
+Vice President: Bill Normile

 I became president of FOMP after riding the area for close to 10 years.
 I feel it was time to pay back the community for hours of enjoyment.
 I hope others will read this and become inspired to do the same.
-My goals during my term are to increase membership and trail maintenance involvement by those that use the trail system and to keep an even better relationships with the USFS
+My goals during my term are to increase membership and trail maintenance involvement by those that use the trail system and to keep an even better relationship with the USFS

 Marianne runs or hikes almost every day in the Preserve, and has for the 6 years she has lived here.
 Four years ago, she became active in the FOMP, participating in trail work, tree planting, and seedling release.
 Marianne LaRivee spent 21 years as an Air Force Judge Advocate with extensive legal experience in criminal litigation, contracts, claims, information and privacy law, and international law.
 Retired from the Air Force, Marianne teaches Business Law as an adjunct professor at UCCS.
 She lives in Monument with her husband Dave.

 Bill has been a member of Friends of Monument Preserve since 2004 and spending time in the preserve since 2000.
 His main interests in the Preserve are hiking, trail running and Mountain biking as well as cross-country skiing and snowshoeing when conditions allow it.
 Bill is passionate about taking care of our natural resources and teaching others to share in his enthusiasm for stewardship and resource protection.
 He has an extensive background building trails as a former Forest Service employee as well as an experienced mountain guide, forest firefighter, and mountain rescue team leader.
 He has spent some time as a Boy Scout Leader as well as a youth leader always taking the opportunity to teach others about taking care of the forest.

 Hermann and Nancy Spielkamp